accordproject/concerto-codegen/README.md

 ### Benchmark Model Generator

-This API allows you to generate models of varying sizes (up to a 100 MiB) which can be used to test the performance of your Concerto-handling code.
+This API allows you to generate models of varying sizes (up to 100 MiB) which can be used to test the performance of your Concerto-handling code.

 #### Generate a model up to a specified number of declarations and properties